 Koreans born outside of Korea

 Overseas Koreans are called 교포 (gyopo).
-If you want to specifically refer to a country that an overseas Korean is born in, you’d use the Korean + country.
+If you want to specifically refer to a country that an overseas Korean is born in, you will use the Korean + country.

 For example, a Korean American would be 한국계 미국인 (hangukgye migugin).
 That translates to “Korean American.”
 The 계 (gye) added to the end of 한국 (hanguk) means “of that country’s decent.”